 BSA LIFEGUARD This aquatics certification is available to both Scouts and Scouters.
 Candidates must spend all three morning merit badge sessions and additional time in the afternoon.
 CPR certification is required, and it is recommended to come to camp with this requirement completed.
 Participants must be at least 15 years old per BSA requirement and have strong swimming ability and watercraft proficiency.
-Scouts taking BSA Ligeguard should have already earned Lifesaving Merit Badge.
-Participants are required to attend all three merit badge times (9:15 - 12:00) MILE SWIM BSA Designed to teach Scouts and Scouters about the endurance and training necessary to swim long distances, the Mile Swim award can be completed during your week at camp.
+Scouts taking BSA Lifeguard should have already earned Lifesaving Merit Badge.
+Participants MUST attend all three merit badge times (9:15 - 12:00).
+MILE SWIM BSA Designed to teach Scouts and Scouters about the endurance and training necessary to swim long distances, the Mile Swim award can be completed during your week at camp.
 Scouts and Scouters are encouraged to follow the Mile Swim build up standards available around the rim of your buddy tag, working up to the completion of a full mile by weeks end.
 Qualifications and actual times for practice and instruction will be announced at camp.
+Requires for hours of distance swimming training throughout the week.
 POLAR BEAR SWIMMER Imagine waking from a restful night's sleep to "plunge" into beautiful West Hill Pond before reveille.
 Your troop is welcome every morning to do just that!
 You'll be surprised how many other Scouts and leaders will be there too!
 You'll receive a special Polar Bear patch if you attend 4 out of 5 days during the week!
 PAUL BUNYAN WOODSMAN AWARD This award recognizes advanced axemanship and is offered by the Scoutcraft staff by appointment.
 A minimum 2 hour commitment is required for this award in addition to troop instructional time.
 Contact anyone in the Scoutcraft area to arrange a time.
 IRON MAN CHALLENGE A great test of a Scout's strength and endurance is the Iron Man Challenge.
 Scouts must swim 1 mile, run 2 miles, and canoe 2 miles.
 The tests are conducted at various times during the week and a special patch is awarded at the Friday Court of Honor to all "Iron Men!"
-BSA STAND UP PADDLEBOARDING The BSA Stand Up Paddleboarding Award introduces Scouts to the basics of stand up paddle-boarding on calm water including skills, equipment, self rescue and safety precautions.
-This award also encourages Scouts to develop paddling skills that promote fitness and safe aquatics recreation.
-Offered during Siesta.
-SNORKELING BSA Snorkeling BSA is intended to introduce Scouts and Scouters to the special skills, equipment, and safety precautions associated with snorkeling, which encouraged the development of aquatics skills that promote fitness and recreation, providing a foundation for those who thrive to participate in more advanced underwater activity.
-Qualifications and actual times for practice and instruction will be announced at camp.
+BSA STAND UP PADDLEBOARDING Times: Monday, Wednesday, Thursday & Friday :: 1:15 - 2:00 Location: Waterfront Boating Area Prerequisites: Successful completion of the BSA swimmer test (Blue tag) Note: Recommended for all Scouts.
+SNORKELING BSA Times: Monday, Wednesday, Thursday & Friday :: 1:15 - 2:00 Location: Waterfront Swimming Area Prerequisites: Successful completion of the BSA swimmer test (Blue tag) Note: Recommended for all Scouts.